-Implementation of Leader in Me provides an expectation of excellence that is echoed throughout the community which holds a sense of accountability by all involved, and involves students in leadership activities such as Safety Patrol, Family Leadership Day, Student Lighthouse Team, Student-Led Conferences, Leader in Me Curriculum, Leader in Me Workbooks, Classroom Jobs, Class Meetings, Ya-Ya Backpacks, Student Mentoring, iSTAY, Adopt-A-Plot, Green Team, Data Days, and MPTV.
+Implementation of Leader in Me provides an expectation of excellence that is echoed throughout the community, providing a sense of accountability by all involved, and involves students in leadership activities such as Safety Patrol, Family Leadership Day, Student Lighthouse Team, Student-Led Conferences, Leader in Me Curriculum, Leader in Me Workbooks, Classroom Jobs, Class Meetings, Ya-Ya Backpacks, Student Mentoring, iSTAY (Integration of Science, Technology, and Art for Youth), STEM Club, 3-D Scholars, National Elementary Honor Society, Adopt-A-Plot, Green Team, Data Days, and MPTV.
 Many of these programs are student-led with the guidance of our educators.
 These programs promote parental involvement, self-efficacy, personal accountability, and leadership traits.
-Our school goal is "Know Your Kids, Grow Your Kids, ALL of Them".
-In addition, our Partnership and Performance Council (PPC) has chosen the Marzano Strategy of "Understanding your students' backgrounds and interests" as a key element for our instructional practice.
+Our school goal is "Know Your Kids, Grow Your Kids, ALL of Them With Grit and Perservance".
+In addition, our Partnership and Performance Council (PPC) has chosen the Marzano Strategy of "Providing Opportunities for Students to Talk About Themselves".

-In an attempt to celebrate the cultural differences among our students, Meadow Park has a hallway named "International Drive" in honor of our students that come from different foreign countries.
-In this hallway, large flags hang from the ceiling representing each country along with the number of students who immigrated from those countries.
+In an attempt to celebrate the cultural differences among our students, Meadow Park has a hallway named "International Drive" in honor of our students that come from various foreign countries.
+In this hallway, large flags hang, representing each country along with the number of students who immigrated from those countries.

-Another way teachers and students build relationships while learning about their cultures is through class meetings.
-Once a week, students and their teacher gather to discuss topics that are interesting or discuss situations that have occurred in the classroom.
+Another way teachers and students build relationships while learning about cultures is through class meetings.
+Once a week, students and their teachers gather to discuss topics that are interesting or discuss situations that have occurred in the classroom.
 The importance of class meetings is that students learn to value each others' differences.
-In addition, each classroom has created a "7 Habits for Happy Kids" mission statement where the students decided on the goals and values that represented them as a class.
+In addition, each classroom has created a mission statement where the students determined the goals and values that represented them as a class.